-Some investment advisors offer financial planning services as well as tax preparation services.
+Some investment advisers offer financial planning services as well as tax preparation services.
 This is usually provided as part of a bundled service offering, and they charge based on a percentage of assets managed.
 For tax years when these costs are still deductible, you might find that these services are surprisingly reasonable when you view costs on an after-tax basis.

 Another thing to consider is the cost of actively managed mutual funds, which have a management team of research analysts who study stock market data in an attempt to earn higher returns.
 It costs more to pay for this team of research analysts, so actively managed funds have higher fund fees, sometimes as high as 1% a year.

 You could hire a fee-only investment advisor who uses low-cost index funds to build the portfolio instead of using actively managed funds.
 These funds have low expense ratios, some of which may be 0%.
-You might be able to get far more personal advice for about the same cost by structuring services this way on an after-tax basis you may be able to get far more personal advice for about the same cost.
+You might be able to get far more personal advice for about the same cost by structuring services this way.

 Separately Managed Accounts